Approximating linear response by nonintrusive shadowing algorithms: Introduction

-Moreover, this paper is the first step towards the linear response algorithm.
-This paper shows that the linear response can be decomposed into the shadowing contribution and the unstable contribution.
-Computing the unstable contribution is solved by the linear response algorithm, via a new characterization by second-order tangent equations, whose second derivative is taken in a modified shadowing direction \cite{lra}.
-The linear response algorithm is accurate, and faster than most previous algorithms except the non-intrusive shadowing.
-Linear response algorithm uses non-intrusive shadowing twice, one for computing the shadowing contribution, one for the modified shadowing direction in the unstable contribution.
-Hence, it is still of interest to analyze the error of non-intrusive shadowing.
-It is also of interest to partly reduce the systematic error of shadowing methods without involving second-order tangent solvers, which rarely exist for engineering applications.
-Such a correction is also given in this paper.
+Moreover, this paper is the first step towards the fast linear response algorithm.
+This paper shows that the linear response can be decomposed into the shadowing contribution and the unstable contribution, and that the shadowing contribution can be computed by nonintrusive shadowing.
+Then, in another paper, we give a fast algorithm for computing the unstable contribution, via a `fast' characterization by second-order tangent equations, whose second derivative is taken in a modified shadowing direction \cite{flr}.
+The fast linear response algorithm seems to be the fastest accurate algorithm for the linear response of chaos.
+Its derivation is quite complicated, but the procedure list is not too much more complicated: the main extra procedure, compared to nonintrusive shadowing, is solving $m$-many second-order tangent equations, which are first-order tangent equations with a second-order inhomogeneous term.
+The fast linear response algorithm uses nonintrusive shadowing twice, once for computing the shadowing contribution, once for the modified shadowing direction in the unstable contribution.
+It can be somewhat surprising that nonintrusive shadowing is also important for efficiently computing the unstable contribution.

+\re{ With the development of the fast linear response algorithm, it is of even more interest to analyze the error of nonintrusive shadowing, which is the main result of this paper.
+It is also of interest to compute the unstable contribution with simpler derivations, which typically means easier generalizations, such as to continuous-time and adjoint versions.
+However, here the flip side of a simple derivation is low efficiency or large error.
+Such an algorithm is briefly described in this paper. }

 This paper is organized as follows.
-First, we review the shadowing method and linear response formula for discrete systems.
-Then we show that the shadowing method computes the shadowing contribution of the linear response.
-Moreover, we estimate the remaining part, the unstable contribution, of the linear response.
-We also explain how to compute part of the unstable contribution by an easy implementation.
-Finally, we prove the convergence of the non-intrusive formulation to the shadowing contribution.
+First, we review the shadowing method and the linear response formula for discrete systems.
+Then we prove that the shadowing method gives only a part of the linear response, which we call the shadowing contribution.
+Moreover, with two statistical assumptions, we show that remaining part, the unstable contribution, of the linear response, is positively related to the ratio of unstable dimension to the dimension of the system.
+The two assumptions are (1) fast decay of correlations, and (2) both the gradient of the objective function and the perturbation of the dynamical system are not particularly aligned with the unstable subspace.
+We also explain how to compute part of the unstable contribution by a simple derivation.
+Finally, we prove the convergence of the nonintrusive shadowing algorithm to the shadowing direction, $v$, and to the shadowing contribution.